Workers Compensation Attorneys Montgomery County PA

 Many times a worker in the Norristown, King of Prussia or Plymouth Meeting areas can be susceptible to suffering a heart attack while on the job or in the workplace.
 These heart attacks, also known as myocardial infarctions, can absolutely be a direct result of performing work related duties or activities.
 Many factors can contribute to a work related heart attack that have nothing to do with genetics, age or lifestyle.
 These may be stress, extreme overexertion and being forced to carry out tasks that you are physically unable to perform.

 These injuries are very common injuries sustained in work related auto accidents, slip and fall accidents and construction site accidents.
 A knee injury commonly occurs from the sudden exterior impact, twisting or blunt force trauma to the knee.
 Ultimately this impact causes the knee to twist or hyperextend depending on the angle of the impact.
 The severity of the injury is normally determined by the type of injury, force as well as angle of the impact.
-For instance, in a car accident the knee can be injured differently than in a workplace slip and fall accident.
+For instance, in a car accident the knee can be injured differently than in a workplace slip and fall or a farming accident.

 A healthy, robust and properly functioning nervous system is very important in terms of allowing a person to live a comfortable, pain free life.
 The nervous system innervates every part of the body and controls its functions.
 This includes simple motor skills such as moving your arm or leg as well as more complex functions such as breathing, heartbeat and processing information via the five senses.
 In the event of a serious accident or injury the nervous system can become damaged therefore disrupting the victims ability to live, work and play normally without chronic pain and suffering.